 Skip to content Skip to footer

-A century ago, Major League baseball flourished in Waxahachie in the springtime.
-The Detroit Tigers, featuring the legendary Ty Cobb, trained here from 1916 through 1918.
-The following year, the Cincinnati Reds encamped here before embarking on their 1919 campaign that culminated with a World Series championship over the Chicago White Sox in the infamous “Black Sox” scandal where members of the White Sox took bribes from gamblers to throw the series.
-Ironically, after a year off from hosting spring training, in 1921 Waxahachie switched from hosting the victorious Reds to the vanquished “Black Sox” from Chicago.
-That six-year stretch was a memorable period for our community and the principle sites used by the visiting teams are still iconic structures in our community.
+The Detroit Tigers, featuring the legendary Ty Cobb, trained there from 1916 through 1918.
+The following year, the Cincinnati Reds encamped there before embarking on their 1919 campaign that culminated in a World Series triumph over the Chicago White Sox despite the taint of the infamous “Black Sox” scandal wherein members of the White Sox took bribes from gamblers to throw the series.
+Ironically, after a year off from hosting spring training, in 1921 Waxahachie switched from hosting the victorious Reds to hosting the vanquished “Black Sox” from Chicago.
+The six-year stretch of spring training visits from 1916 to 1921 was a memorable period for Waxahachie, and the principal sites utilized by the visiting major league teams are still iconic structures serving the community.

-Texas was the site of Major League Spring Training for many teams from 1903-1941.
-The peak years were 1904 through 1922, after which San Antonio was the only Texas city regularly used.
+Texas hosted spring training for many major league teams from 1903 to 1941.[i]
 The relatively warm weather in March and the ready availability of rail travel were enticing to teams from colder climates in the first two decades of the twentieth century.
-From the 1920s on the development boom in Florida lured Major League teams, still mainly East Coast based, to the sunnier climate which could be reached even easier than Texas.
+The peak years for spring training in Texas were 1904 through 1922.
+Thereafter, San Antonio was the only Texas city regularly utilized for spring training.
+From the 1920s on, the expansion of the railroad and the resulting development boom in Florida lured an increasing number of Major League teams, still mainly East Coast based, to the sunnier Florida climate, which could be reached by rail even easier than Texas.
+The newspaper chart below shows the locations of the major league spring training camps in 1916 when spring training at Texas was at its peak, with Texas hosting as many, or more, major league teams as any other state.

-Intrepid Waxahachie community leaders astutely took advantage of the surge of interest in Texas Spring Training sites by Major League teams in the 1910s.
-Waxahachie’s flirtation with the big leagues began in earnest in August of 1915 when the local Waxahachie Commercial Club, predecessor to the present Chamber of Commerce, reached out with a lucrative offer to the Detroit Tigers ownership about the possibility of hosting the team for Spring Training.
-The Tigers were intrigued by Texas and had offers from several communities.
-That offseason they dispatched their manager, Hall of Famer Hughie Jennings, and their groundskeeper to Texas to tour the vying towns in North Central Texas.
-They were duly impressed with Waxahachie which was ultimately the Tigers’ choice for several reasons aside from just the warm weather and expansive transit network.
+Intrepid Waxahachie community leaders astutely took advantage of the surge of interest in Texas spring training sites by major league teams in the 1910s.
+Waxahachie’s flirtation with the big leagues began in earnest in 1915 when representatives of the Waxahachie Chamber of Commerce reached out with a lucrative offer to the Detroit Tigers ownership about the possibility of hosting the team for spring training.
+Texas intrigued the Tigers, and they also had offers from several other Texas communities.
+During the 1915 offseason, the Tigers dispatched their manager, Hall of Famer Hughie Jennings, and their groundskeeper to Texas to tour the vying towns in North Central Texas.
+They were duly impressed with Waxahachie, which was ultimately the Tigers’ choice.
+Several reasons, aside from just the warm weather and expansive transit network, lured them to Waxahachie.

 Foremost was the luxurious Rogers Hotel, which had been completed several years prior in 1912 and was an ideal base for the team.
 It was a much nicer, and modern, hotel than most communities of Waxahachie’s size could boast of.
-The Rogers is located next to a natural hot spring that was much used in that time.
-In January of 1916, to help entice the Tigers, an indoor 20 ft. square three to five-foot-deep pool was installed in the hotel basement with water pumped in from the adjacent hot spring.
+The Rogers Hotel is located next to a natural hot spring that was popular at the time.
+In January 1916, to help further entice the Tigers, an indoor 20 ft. square three to five-foot-deep pool was installed in the hotel basement with water pumped in from the adjacent hot spring.
 The basement also was modified to include a locker room with 33 lockers and billiard tables for the players.
-As shown on the period postcard below, there was even a rooftop garden available for the player’s relaxation.
+There was even a rooftop garden, visible on the postcard shown below, available for the player’s relaxation.

-Rogers Hotel as it appeared when the Detroit Tigers were there
+Rogers Hotel as it appeared when the Detroit Tigers stayed there in 1916-1918.

-A new ballpark for the Tigers to train in was also a key factor in their decision to come to Waxahachie.
-The Waxahachie Commercial Club agreed to construct at a cost of $7,000 a stadium on vacant land across from the city cemetery for the Tigers use.
-The players could walk the ¾ of a mile trip to the stadium alongside the railroad tracks.
-The stadium was christened “Jungle Park” in honor of the new occupants, the “Tigers”.
-A covered grandstand was hastily constructed, and the entire field enclosed within a wooden fence.
-The current version of the stadium is still located at this site and is presently known as Richards Park, named after Waxahachie native and big league player and manager Paul Richards, the home of the Waxahachie Indians High School baseball team.
+A newly constructed ballpark for the Tigers to train in was also a key factor in their selection of Waxahachie.
+The Waxahachie Chamber of Commerce formed and capitalized a stock company, the Waxahachie Athletic Park Association, which in turn agreed to construct a stadium, at a cost of $4,000, on vacant land across from the city cemetery for the Tigers to train in.
+The players could walk the three-quarter-mile trip to the stadium alongside the railroad tracks.
+The stadium was christened “Jungle Park” in honor of the new occupants, the Tigers.
+A covered grandstand was hastily constructed, and the entire field was enclosed within a wooden fence.
+The current version of the stadium is still located at this site and is presently known as Richards Park in honor of Waxahachie native Paul Richards, former major league player and manager, and is the home of the Indians, the Waxahachie High School baseball team.

 February 1916 photo spread in the Detroit Free Press